-From last section, we know the input data to the two free-surface multiple-prediction algorithms is different.
-For the ISS FSME the input is seismic data generated by a monopole source and without reference waves and without all ghosts (see figure 2, I), whereas for the SRME the input is seismic data generated by a dipole source and without reference waves and without all ghosts.
-However, in practice, since a data due to a vertically-separated dipole source is not realizable, the assumption within SRME is to approximate what a dipole source would produce by a monopole source and its source-side ghosts (see figure B-1 and figure 2, II (a)).
+From the last section, we know that the called-for input data to the two free-surface multiple-prediction algorithms is different.
+The input seismic data for the ISS FSME algorithm is generated by a monopole source and with the reference wave and all ghosts removed (see figure 2, I).
+For SRME the input is seismic data generated by a dipole source and with the reference wave and ghosts removed.
+However, in practice, since a data due to a vertically-separated dipole source is not realizable, the assumption made within SRME is to approximate what a dipole source in the water would produce by a monopole source and its source-side ghost (in the air) (see figure B-1 and figure 2, II (a)).

-Following that, in the first set of comparisons (see the first bullet in figure 3), we provide different inputs to these two free-surface multiple-prediction algorithms.
-For ISS free-surface multiple-prediction algorithm, we use data due to a monopole source without reference waves and without all ghosts.
-For SRME free-surface multiple-prediction algorithm, we use data due to a monopole source without reference waves and without receiver-side ghosts (source-side ghosts are retained in the data).
+Following that, in the first set of comparisons (see the first bullet in figure 3), we provide the different called-for inputs to these two free-surface multiple-prediction algorithms.
+For ISS free-surface multiple-prediction algorithm, we use data due to a monopole source with the reference wave and all ghosts removed.
+For SRME free-surface multiple-prediction algorithm, we use data due to a monopole source the reference wave and the receiver-side ghosts removed (source-side ghosts are retained in the data).

-In addition to the first set of comparisons, in practice, both source ghosts and receiver ghosts are removed before removing free-surface multiples for e.g., broad-band purpose.
-Hence, we carry out another set of comparisons with input data without reference waves and without all ghosts for both algorithms, with and without noise (see the second and third bullet in figure 3).
+In practice, source and receiver ghosts are often removed early in the processing chain (for interest in band-width and resolution benefit) and prior to multiple removal processing taking place.
+Hence, we carry out a second set of comparisons with input data with the reference wave and all ghosts removed for both algorithms.
+The latter tests are carried out with and without noise (see the second and third bullet in figure 3).

-In the third set of comparisons, we input data generated by an absorptive medium and without reference waves and without all ghosts (see the fourth bullet in figure 3).
-We aim to confirm that for input data generated by an absorptive medium, both free-surface multiple-prediction algorithms remain effective, i.e., the ISS predicts free-surface multiples with both accurate amplitude and time, and the SRME predicts free-surface multiples with approximate amplitude and time in the presence of absorptive medium.
+In the third set of comparisons, we repeat the previous comparison, with input data generated by an absorptive medium (see the fourth bullet in figure 3).
+We aim to examine whether for input data generated by an absorptive medium, the two free-surface multiple-prediction algorithms retain their relative and different levels of effectiveness, i.e., the ISS predicts free-surface multiples with both accurate amplitude and time, and the SRME predicts free-surface multiples with approximate amplitude and approximate time in the presence of an absorptive medium.